The Best Years of Our Lives (Steve Harley & Cockney Rebel album): Background

+The Best Years of Our Lives was recorded at London's Abbey Road Studios and Air Studios during November and December 1974.
+Harley's approach to the recording sessions was different compared to that of the original two Cockney Rebel albums, The Human Menagerie and The Psychomodo.
+Rather than have his songs and ideas "well written out" before recording began, Harley had "just some tunes and phrases spinning around my head".
+He told Rock Scene in 1975, "The band thought I was crazy, and I had to teach them the songs by humming along.
+They didn't even have lyrics to go with the backing tracks.
+I added them all on later.
+I just went la-de-da through the whole thing."

-In November and December 1974, the band recorded The Best Years of Our Lives at Abbey Road Studios and Air Studios in London.
-Speaking to Record & Popswop Mirror in November 1974, Harley said, "The best work I've done yet is on the new LP.
+Speaking to Record & Popswop Mirror in November 1974, Harley said of the album, "The best work I've done yet is on the new LP.
 I find that I'm not writing in such a surrealistic way anymore.
 I'm writing slightly more blatant, less subtle.
 The whole album is a theme.
 The whole story is a dialogue, almost between two people – or a group of people and the artist: questions and answers.
 It's kind of like a guy who goes through a metamorphosis and comes out of it in good shape – alive and kicking."
 He added to the magazine in 1975, "This album is something I believe in.
 It means so much to me than anything I have done before."
+In a 1976 interview with Sounds, Harley recalled about the album, "[It] was a better production [than The Psychomodo], but in retrospect it was a group of guys that had only been together three or four weeks trying to sound like a group.
+Best Years sounded kinda like me in the studio."
+He felt that the next album, Timeless Flight (1976), presented the band far more cohesively.

+Songs

+"Back to the Farm", which has a 7/4 time signature, was inspired by Harley's rock 'n' roll lifestyle and fame, and the pressures that came with it.
+He has described the song as being about "going crazy" and called it a "mental institution allusion".
+Harley had the idea making the backing vocals "sound like chipmunks".